 This means the Rain is heavy when it does fall, but normally short-lived.
-However, as the month moves on the chances of larger national storm fronts moving through does increase.
+However, as the month moves on the chances of larger national storm fronts moving through do increase.
 This can make for a Full day of rain which is far less appealing than an hour-long downpour.

 The chances are low, however, and most years only see 1 or 2 rainy days during October, if any.
 On only a few occasions in the last 20 years has 4 or 5 Rainy days occurred in October.
 Expect warm, sunny, mostly dry weather for the majority of the month.

 What are Crowds like in October?

 October heralds another mini Peak Season.
-Similar to May the Visitor numbers and occupancy surges in October.
+Similar to May, the Visitor numbers and occupancy surge in October.
 The month has the 3rd highest Visitor numbers of the year (after July and May)

 This is in part due to Halloween and the Events that take place during the month on top of the fairly high number of Convention participants.
 But it is mainly due to the post-summer rush and people booking a short break away to grab the last of the sun before winter sets in.

 Overall Vegas is pretty busy for the whole month of October.
 Being fall and off-season many people are a bit taken aback by this.
 Everyone expects the Summer season to be busy, but the mini peaks of May and October take people by surprise.
-This is mainly as Vegas is not a family destination and visitors are often more free to travel when suits them best not bound by school holidays.
+This is mainly because Vegas is not a family destination and visitors are often freer to travel when suits them best not bound by school holidays.
 Plus Vegas is outrageously hot during the summer and these slightly cooler months are just the perfect balance between the cooler winter weather and the meltingly hot summer.

 Hotel Prices in October

-The high visitor numbers can often mean prices are pretty high. ost people take trips in October to avoid the Peak Months that carry higher prices due to popularity.
+The high visitor numbers can often mean prices are pretty high. most people take trips in October to avoid the Peak Months that carry higher prices due to popularity.
 But in Vegas, the Roles are reversed and it is these shoulder season months that carry the premium.